Cannabis Concentrates 101

-The first known uses of concentrated cannabis can be dated back to 10,000 B.C. in the Steppe Mountains of China.
-The Chinese have been incorporating Cannabis in their medical practices and pharmacopeia for centuries, and have even created rough diagrams of a rudimentary endocannabinoid system, the first of its kind in history.
-The various cannabinoids and terpenes found in Cannabis have been used to treat myriad health conditions in many cultures since, and in addition to religious uses.
+The first known uses of concentrated cannabis can be dated back to 10,000 B.C. in the Steppe Mountains of China!
+The Chinese have been incorporating Cannabis in their medical practices and pharmacopeia for centuries and even created rough diagrams of a rudimentary endocannabinoid system, the first of its kind in history.
+The various cannabinoids and terpenes found in Cannabis have been used to treat myriad health conditions in many cultures since, in addition to religious uses.

 WHAT ARE CONCENTRATES USED FOR?

 Like anything concentrated e.g., essential oils, perfumes, and oils from a variety of flowering or deciduous plants; cannabis concentrates are extracted in a similar fashion to capture and intensify the potency and flavor profiles of the plant.
 As the name implies, when you “concentrate” something you are making it stronger and more potent, which means you essentially need less to achieve a particular effect e.g., pain relief, appetite stimulation, sleep, or focus and concentration.

 WHERE DO CONCENTRATES COME FROM?

-Wax, Shatters, and Live Resin is usually produced from BHO, PHO and Hydrocarbon methods, which allow us to achieve a low enough temperature (well below freezing), in order to freeze off the desired cannabinoids (particularly THC), and harvest the trichomes which may be further distilled in order to extract and isolate other cannabinoids such as CBDs, Terpenes, and Flavonoids.
+Wax, Shatters, and Live Resin are usually produced from BHO, PHO, and Hydrocarbon methods, which allow us to achieve a low enough temperature (well below freezing), in order to freeze off the desired cannabinoids (particularly THC), and harvest the trichomes which may be further distilled in order to extract and isolate other cannabinoids such as CBDs, Terpenes, and Flavonoids.
 Once everything is separated, the end product can be manipulated and reconstructed to achieve a certain flavor profile, effect, and potency.

 The aforementioned goodies are acquired by applying a thinning agent solvent (Isopropyl Alcohol ETOH) to the concentrate oil.
 We get distillate by taking advantage of the boiling points of the chemicals that make up the oil, allowing us to then separate them out for matchless purity.
-After all of that, we can manipulate the cannabinoids, terpenoids and flavonoids further for taste and utility.
+After all that, we can manipulate the cannabinoids, terpenoids, and flavonoids further for taste and utility.